Wednesday, 10 November 2021

 I felt like vomiting.

-“Raja…seeing this fish bone getting stuck for such a long time, I suspect whether it was fish bone or something else?
-Perhaps, it could be hair found in the food.”
+“Raja… Seeing this fish bone getting stuck for such a long time, I suspect whether it was a fish bone or something else.
+Perhaps it could be hair found in the food.”

 I became annoyed.

-“I was watching movie along with your father yesterday night.
+“I was watching a movie along with your father last night.
 If that was true, how was it possible that you both were fighting yesterday?
 You must have dreamt.
 Mustn’t you?”

 I didn’t get angry.
 My irritation grew more instead.